The Fokker-Planck equation with subcritical confinement force: Introduction

-The main and fundamental difference between these two cases is that the first one involves the equilibrium state $G = {\rm e}^{-V}$, and a certain type of behavior on it, while the second one only involves the force field ${\bf F}$.
+The main and fundamental difference between these two cases is that the first one involves assumptions on the equilibrium state $G = {\rm e}^{-V}$ while the second one only involves an assomption on the force field ${\bf F}$.